< Trip Ideas Home

 Napali Riders.
 This tour-boat outfitter distinguishes itself in two ways.
 First, it cruises the entire Napali Coast, clear to Kee Beach and back.
 Second, it has a reasonable price, because it's a no-frills tour—no lunch provided, just beverages and snacks.
 The company runs four-hour snorkeling trips out of Kikiaola Harbor in Waimea on a 30-foot inflatable raft with a 28-passenger maximum—that's fewer than they used to take, but can still be a bit cramped.
 The cost is $129.
 9600 Kaumualii Hwy., Waimea, HI, 96796.
 PHONE: 808/742-6331. www.napaliriders.com.

 Z-Tourz.
-What we like about Z-Tourz is that it is the only boat company to make snorkeling its priority.
-As such, it focuses on the South Shore's abundant offshore reefs, stopping at two locations.
-If you want to see Napali, this boat is not for you; if you want to snorkel with the myriad of Hawaii's tropical reef fish and turtles (pretty much guaranteed), this is your boat.
-Z-Tourz runs daily three-hour tours on a 26-foot rigid-hull inflatable (think Zodiac) with a maximum of 16 passengers.
+What we like about Z-Tourz is that it is a boat company that makes snorkeling its priority.
+As such, its tour on Tuesday, Thursday, and Saturday focuses on the South Shore's abundant offshore reefs, stopping at two locations.
+If you want to snorkel with Hawaii's tropical reef fish and turtles (pretty much guaranteed), this is your boat.
+Z-Tourz also runs Napali tours on Monday, Wednesday, and Friday on a 26-foot rigid-hull inflatable (think Zodiac) with a maximum of 16 passengers.
 These snorkel tours are guided, so someone actually identifies what you're seeing.
-Rate is $94, which includes lunch and snorkel gear.
-Check in at the business center then ride to Kukuiula Harbor in Poipu.
+The Napali rate is $138 and the South Shore rate is $100, which includes lunch and snorkel gear.
+Check in at the business center, then ride to Kukuiula Harbor in Poipu for the South Shore tour; check in at Kekaha Harbor for the Napali trip.
 3417 Poipu Rd., Poipu, HI, 96756.
-PHONE: 808/742-7422 or 888/998-6879. www.ztourz.com.
+PHONE: 808/742-7422 or 888/998-6879. www.kauaiztours.com.

 Riverboat Tours to Fern Grotto